jrsousa2/SAS/README.md

 I use them so I don't ever have to reinvent the wheel (some of these codes are convoluted).<br>

 I also use it for quick reference, since it's too much information to memorize.

+This is a work in progress, pls bear with me.
+I have to clean up and convert more code files.